El Lissitzky: Ethnographic expeditions

 Copy of the mural made by Lissitzky.
 (Note: Lissitzky wrote about this mural in his article: "On the sides are two panels—to the left on the southern wall a "vormayse", depicting the cursed city of Worms encircled by some kind of dragon, and a tree of life.
 On the other side, in the northwest—Jerusalem and the tree of knowledge.")

-In 1916, Lissitzky and his artist-colleague Issachar Ber Ryback undertook an ethnographic expedition to Jewish shtetls, possible funded by S. An-sky's Jewish Historical Ethnographic Society.
+In 1916, Lissitzky and his artist-colleague Issachar Ber Ryback undertook an ethnographic expedition to Jewish shtetls, possibly funded by S. An-sky's Jewish Historical Ethnographic Society.
 They toured a number of cities and towns of the Belarusian Dnieper region and Lithuania in order to identify and document monuments of Jewish antiquity.
 Lissitzky was particularly impressed by the Cold Synagogue in Mogilev; he made several drawings of its decorations and interior, and in 1923 wrote an article for Berlin-based Jewish journal Rimon-Milgroim: "On the Mogilev Shul: Recollections".
 In the article, Lissitzky compared his visit to Mogilev synagogue with visits to "Roman basilicas, Gothic chapels, or baroque churches".
 He went on to praise Chaim Segal, the creator of the synagogue's interior murals:

 The walls—wooden, oaken beams that resound when you hit them.
 Above the walls, a ceiling like a vault made out of boards.
 The seams all visible. ... the whole interior of the shul is so perfectly conceived by the painter with only a few uncomplicated colors that an entire grand world lives there and blooms and overflows this small space.
 The complete interior of the shul is decorated, starting with the backs of the benches, which cover the length of the walls, all the way to the very pinnacle of the vault.
 The shul, which is a square at the level of the floor, becomes an octagonal vaulted ceiling, resembling a yarmulke. ...
 These walls and ceiling are structured with an immense feel for composition.
 This is something completely contrary to the primitive.
 This is the fruit of a great culture.
 Where does it come from?
 The master of this work, Segal, says in his inscription, full of the most noble enthusiasm: "Long already have I wandered through the world of the living..."